sijylab/Liver_disease_microbiome/README.md

 3. Run `script_beta_diversity.R` to reproduce the beta diversity results.
 4. Run `script_dmm.R` to reproduce the clustering results.
 5. Run `script_phate.R` to reproduce the phate results.
-6. Run `script_tree.R` to reproduce the phate results.
+6. Run `script_tree.R` to reproduce the tree results.